TodePond/TodePondDotCom/wikiblogarden/academia/style/milk/readme.md

 ## Hiding the monster

 In horror films, the director doesn't show you the whole monster straight away.
 You only see a small part of it and the rest of it is hidden, out of sight.
-But the *idea* of the monster is placed firmly in your head - the idea of what the monster *could be*.
+But the *idea* of the monster gets placed firmly in your head - the idea of what the monster *could be*.
 And that monster you construct in your imagination ends up being ten times scarier than what they could have possibly showed on screen.
-It's why the [blair witch project] is so scary, and why the [five nights at freddies] are not.
+It's why [blair witch project](https://youtu.be/MBZ-POVsrlI?si=gAkMs_6Oh-RjO3ie) is so scary, and [five nights at freddies](https://youtu.be/Z_T0o5uNrlY?si=-TpD5z_syEGkELfE) is not.

 ## But there's a twist

-**Hiding the monster** sets you up to create some horrific twists.
+**Hiding the monster** sets you up for some horrific twists.
 The director leads you down a wrong path - hints you towards a wrong mental model - tricks you into getting a wrong idea.
 And then...

 Then there can be this magical moment of "it's so much worse than I thought!"